Internal Communication in International Companies: Succeeding

 Vision, results, transformation decisions, regulatory messages.List adaptable areas

-Use cases, testimonials, dissemination methods, local calendar, FAQ.Name legitimate relays
+Use cases, testimonials, dissemination modalities, local calendar, FAQs.Name legitimate relays

 Not just communicators.
 Also HR, managers, sometimes business ambassadors.Establish a feedback loop